b-lukaszuk/RJ_BS_eng/contents/julia_first_encounter.md

 **Name your variables well**.
 The variable names I used before are horrible (*mea culpa, mea culpa, mea maxima culpa*).
 We use named variables (like `x = 1`) instead of 'loose' variables (you can type `1` alone in a script file and execute it) to use them later.

-You can use them later in time (reading and editing your code tomorrow or next month/year) or in space (using it 30 code cells below).
+You can use them later in time (reading and editing your code tomorrow or next month/year) or in space (using it 30 or 300 lines below).
 If so, the names need to be memorable (actually just meaningful will do :D).
 So whenever possible use: `studentAge = 19`, `bookTitle = "Dune"` instead of `x = 19`, `y = "Dune"`.

 You may want to check [Julia Docs](https://docs.julialang.org/en/v1/) for